jjacobsohn-eppendorf/lab-inventory-frontend/README.md

 Lab Inventory UI
 ================

+> [!WARNING]
+> This project has been replaced by [a newer version](https://github.com/jjacobsohn-eppendorf/lit-lab-inventory-tracker), but is being kept for reference.

 This is a small project to display a list of lab devices.
 Data is fetched from a [backend service](https://github.com/jjacobsohn-eppendorf/lab-inventory-backend)